Key Food: History

 The cooperative took over two Queens CTown locations in January 2013, converting them to Key Food stores.
-In June 2013, Key Food opened several new locations in New York City within a two week period.
+In June 2013, Key Food opened several new locations in New York City within a two-week period.
 These included two in Queens, four in Brooklyn, and another in Staten Island.
 In December 2013, Key Food debuted its upscale Urban Market concept in Williamsburg, Brooklyn.
 A second location opened in Long Island City a year later.
 In May 2014, the second Key Food location in New Jersey opened in Manalapan.
 Toward the end of 2014, the cooperative introduced the Food Universe banner with seven stores in New York City.
 In December, it opened the Olive Tree Marketplace in Staten Island.

 In November 2015, Key Food completed the purchase of 23 stores from the bankrupt A&P, increasing its total number of stores to 212.
 The stores included three Pathmark, three A&P, 10 Waldbaum's, four Food Emporium, and three Food Basics USA locations in New York and New Jersey.
 Two of the stores opened as Food Universe locations under corporate operation, rather than cooperative ownership, for the first time in company history.
 The acquisition made it the largest grocer in New York City.

-In July 2015, the cooperative debuted its Windsor Farms banner, opening a store in Brooklyn’s Windsor Terrace neighborhood.
+In July 2015, the cooperative debuted its Windsor Farms banner, opening a store in Brooklyn's Windsor Terrace neighborhood.
 In December 2015, Key Food acquired the Food Emporium banner name and related intellectual property assets from A&P. The company also acquired the SuperFresh name and assets in February 2016.
 By October, another 10 former A&P locations had joined the cooperative.
 In total, it took control of 11% of A&P's 297 stores at the time of its bankruptcy.
 By June 2016, Key Food had rebranded three stores under the SuperFresh name.
 In October, the co-op introduced its Urban Meadow private label.
 At the end of the 2016 fiscal year, Key Food had gained 42 stores from Associated Stores Group over the previous 30 months.
 In January 2019, Key Food opened its first location in Florida.

 When Fairway Market filed for bankruptcy in January 2020, Key Food purchased its Georgetown, Brooklyn store.
 In October 2020, the cooperative signed a 10-year contract with UNFI for the wholesaler to serve as the primary supplier for its 315 stores.
 In late 2020, the co-op moved its corporate headquarters from Staten Island to Matawan, New Jersey.
 By January 2023, Key Food had 62 locations in Florida and four stores in Pennsylvania.
 In 2025 the contract between UNFI and Key Foods was cancelled by mutual agreement with UNFI indicating that the contract was not profitable.
-UNFI intends to close its distribution center in Schnecksville, Pennsylvania, in September of 2025 laying off over 700 employees.
+UNFI intends to close its distribution center in Schnecksville, Pennsylvania, in September 2025 laying off over 700 employees.